-The skills that make journalists who they are — whether they’re covering daily news for a TV station, interviewing an actor for a magazine profile or parsing data for a news website — also make them uniquely skilled for marketing, communications, research, strategy and storytelling.
+Throughout their careers, journalists develop certain skills — whether they’re covering daily news for a TV station, interviewing an actor for a magazine profile or parsing data for a news website — that also make them adept at marketing, communications, research, strategy and storytelling work.
 The drive to figure out what the questions are and then answer them.
 Finding the people to interview.
-The right data sources to produce insights.
+The best data sources to produce insights.
 Putting those answers into a compelling format.
 Getting it in front of the right audiences.

 Why journalists make the best content marketers

 The key word here is content.
 If it’s solid and well-aimed, the marketing rewards will follow.
 But knowing what goes into compelling, well-sourced, factual and timely content is part art and part science.
 Journalists are adept at determining what is known, what is unknown, where to find the data to get closer to answers, who to interview to find missing information and key perspectives, how to conduct those interviews and then put it all together in a way that resonates with the target audience.

 Over the course of our careers, the IEN team has conducted roughly 50,000 interviews for thousands of stories.
 That’s a lot of conversations.
 And not every approach works for every interview subject.
 It can take dogged persistence to get the right person; then you need the ability to “read the room,” to make a connection and get the information you need.
 Finally taking that information and putting it into the right format (text, video, social media, etc.) with the right tone and voice so that it’s consistent with the brand and platform.
 Some of this process is based on strong data and the rest on pure editorial instincts.